 (or, why never to walk into a lab while cameras are rolling)

-Our lab is working to understand the mechanisms that keep an immune response in balance.
-We study the impact of cytokines, secreted, signalling molecules that mediate communication between different cells of the immune system.
-Cytokines dictate the size, speed and quality of an immune response, and their broad influence makes them attractive targets as therapies in a variety of immune-mediated diseases.
+Our lab is working to understand the mechanisms that control immune balance.
+We study the impact of cytokines - secreted, signalling molecules that mediate communication between different cells of the immune system.
+Cytokines dictate the size, speed and quality of an immune response, and their potent influence makes them attractive targets as therapies in a variety of immune-mediated diseases.